riccardo-lomazzi/camera_macos/README.md

 CameraMacOSFile? file = await macOSController.takePicture();
 if(file != null) {
     Uint8List? bytes = file.bytes;
-    // do something with the file
+    // do something with the file...
-    macOSController.destroy(); // remove camera texture
 }

 ```